 For these fun little films, conflicts in life come simply because people are too stressed out and too horizon-focused, and we’d all be better off if we all just relaxed a bit.
 Okay, maybe some folks find their dream world in the big city rather than Hallmark’s small town, but the point remains the same.
 All the blessings of life are readily available to anyone who just acts nicer to others in the most nebulous, generalized way possible.
 And this – happy, nice people living in harmony – this is all that life offers.

 This, in many ways, is the true worldview and religion of Americans.
 Morality, love, ethics – all these are reduced to mere niceness.
 Whether it’s the conservative “Follow traditional rules of decorum!” or the progressive, “Make everyone feel included!” the core of American ethics is niceness.
 Treat people well, and God will love you always.

 But this is not the picture in the Bible.
 Or, rather, it’s not the whole picture.
-As a reader noted in a comment to last week’s piece, for all the Christmas “spirit” in Hallmark movies, you never hear of the birth of Christ, the ostensible foundation of the entire holiday.
+As a reader noted in a comment to the earlier piece, for all the Christmas “spirit” in Hallmark movies, you never hear of the birth of Christ, the ostensible foundation of the entire holiday.
 There’s no sin, no deep and abiding problem with humanity that humanity cannot solve, nothing which requires divine intervention and divine incarnation to redeem.
 There’s no realization of how bad our sin is, how deep God’s love is, nor of how painful would be the road this love would lead Him on.

 This isn’t the only time we see this Christmas card portrayal of America’s sentimental religion.
 Think back to our manger scenes and old Bible movies, the ones from back in the 1950s and 1960s.
 These show that blessed night in Bethlehem with pastels, quiet animals, silent shepherds, miraculously content newborn baby and an amazingly photogenic young mother.